 method.
 You can also use onRenderBody

-to add scripts to the HTML
+to add scripts to the HTML head, for example.
+When you're looking at analytics

-head, for example.
-When you're looking at analytics scripts, opting for the Server Rendering API method
+scripts, opting for the Server Rendering API method can improve user experience.

-can improve user experience.
-That is because those scripts will be loaded slightly later, freeing up
+That is because those scripts will be loaded slightly later, freeing up time to

 🙏🏽 Feedback #